Frequently asked questions (FAQ) about Azure Files

 For information about an option for setting up a high-performance and highly available file server in Azure, see Deploying IaaS VM guest clusters in Microsoft Azure.
-For a more in-depth description of the differences between Azure Files and Azure Disks, see Deciding when to use Azure Blob storage, Azure Files, or Azure Disks.
+For a more in-depth description of the differences between Azure Files and Azure Disks, see Introduction to the core Azure Storage services.
 To learn more about Azure Disks, see Azure Managed Disks overview.

 How do I get started using Azure Files?

 Getting started with Azure Files is easy.
 First, create a file share, and then mount it in your preferred operating system:

 What storage redundancy options are supported by Azure Files?

 Currently, Azure Files supports locally redundant storage (LRS), zone redundant storage (ZRS), geo-redundant storage (GRS), and geo-zone-redundant storage (GZRS).
 We plan to support read-access geo-redundant (RA-GRS) storage in the future, but we don't have timelines to share at this time.